jkugalde/jkugalde/README.md

 ## Hola!👋

 My name is Joakin Ugalde, a chilean mechanical engineer interested in digital fabrication, automation and robotics.
-Knowing how things work and how to make them is what has been leading my career development (and part of my hobbies), that is why I’m currently studying a master of science in mechanical engineering at Politecnico di Milano, specializing on mechatronics and robotics.
+Knowing how things work and how to make them is what has been leading my career development (and part of my hobbies), that is why I’m currently studying a master of science in mechanical engineering at Universidad de Chile.

 I use Github repositories mostly to document some of my machines and devices, also for some coding.
 My softwareless creations are on my site in GrabCAD (link on the social bar).